-Erika Kerekes writes about the intersection of family, friends, and food at In Erika’s Kitchen and is the creator of Not Ketchup™, a new line of gourmet “fruit ketchup” sauces and dips.
+Erika Kerekes writes about the intersection of family, friends, and food at In Erika’s Kitchen and is the creator of Not Ketchup™, a line of gourmet “fruit ketchup” sauces and dips.
 Erika co-founded FBLA, a networking and educational organization for Los Angeles food bloggers.
-You can also find her on Facebook, Twitter and Pinterest.
+You can also find her on Facebook, Twitter and Instagram.

 Some people collect plastic containers.
 I collect empty jars.
 Much to my husband’s amusement irritation, I have an entire cabinet in our kitchen filled with jars of different sizes.
 Why put them in the recycling bin when they’re sure to be useful?

 When I’m planning to save a jar, I always remove the label.
 Most of the time a soak in hot water will do it; for stubborn glue, dribble on a little olive oil or vegetable oil and use a scrubby sponge.
 After I sterilize the jars and lids in the dishwasher, here are a few ways I reuse them:

 1. Make salad dressing.

 Put the ingredients in a jar, screw on the lid tightly, and shake until your arms ache to emulsify the dressing.
 I always have a jar of mustard-and-garlic-laced French vinaigrette in the refrigerator.

 2. Make pickles.

 The easiest path to pickles is to reuse pickle juice by adding new vegetables (or even hard-boiled eggs if you like pickled eggs).
 Top the jar up with vinegar and water until the liquid reaches the top of the jar.
 Cure your new pickles in the refrigerator – the longer you leave them in the brine, the more pickle-like they’ll get.

 An empty jar with a tight-fitting lid makes an excellent cocktail shaker.
 I’ve made many a margarita in an old jam jar.